indeedeng/imhotep/docs/data-file-requirements.md

 Use these samples as a model for preparing your data for upload.

 ### NASA Apache Web Logs
-This [simple dataset](http://indeedeng.github.io/imhotep/files/19950801.tsv), from [public NASA Apache web logs from 1995](http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html), contains log data for one day and is in an Imhotep-friendly TSV format.
+The sample time-series data set in [nasa_19950801.tsv](http://indeedeng.github.io/imhotep/files/nasa_19950801.tsv) comes from [public 1995 NASA Apache web logs](http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html).
+The file contains data for a single day and is in an Imhotep-friendly TSV format.

-A modified Perl script was used to produce the following fields:
+A Perl script was used to convert the Apache web log into the TSV format, extracting the following fields:

 | | |
 | ----- | ------- |